-Wondering how the Meta Box plugin stores field value in the database?
-Understanding this can help you get the field value easily and understand the returned value from
+Wondering how the Meta Box stores custom fields in the database?
+Understanding this can help you get the custom fields easily and understand the returned value from

 get_post_meta or helper functions.

-For non-cloneable fields, the plugin stores field value in the data base in a WordPress-compatible way as following:
+For non-cloneable fields, the plugin stores field value in the database in a WordPress-compatible way as follows:

-- If field has single value, it will be saved in single row in the post meta table.
+- If a field has a single value, it will be saved in a single row in the post meta table.

-- If field has multiple values (set by
+- If a field has multiple values (set by

 'multiple' => truelike

-image, etc.), each value will be saved in single row in the post meta table.
+image, etc.), each value will be saved in a single row in the post meta table.

 This way you can use

 update_post_meta to update meta values and